openmrs/openmrs-module-patientmatching/doc/readme.txt

 CONFIGURATION FILE
-The default name for the configuration file is "config.xml" in the patietmatching directory in the OpenMRS application data directory.
+The default name for the configuration file is "link_config.xml" in the patietmatching directory in the OpenMRS application data directory.
 The JDBC driver needs to be in the classpath when the program is run if the link table is in a non Postgres or MySQL directory.

 A excerpt of a valid configuration file for the probabilistic strategy is (see below for that the deterministic):